Arun-antony267/Url-deploy/README.md

 ### How This Works

-The given URL is shortened to 7 digit random number and appended to the domain "https://test.tin.ee/" (for example https://test.tin.ee/qwe334f5 ).
+The given URL is shortened to 7 digit random number and appended to the domain test.tin.ee. (for example https://test.tin.ee/qwe334f5 ).
 This short URL is then stored in the database along with the original long URL.

 In the case of shortening multiple URLs at a time the long URLs should be seperated by a comma (",").
 The short URL corresponding to the original long URL will shown on the dashbord.